Discrete two-generator subgroups of ${\rm PSL_2}$ over non-archimedean local fields: Two-generator groups acting on trees

 \begin{remark} Suppose that there is a positive lower bound on the translation length of all hyperbolic elements in $G$ (for instance, when $T$ is a simplicial tree).
-In case $(7)$ of Theorem \textup{\ref{lem}}, repeatedly replacing an element of $\{A,B\}$ with maximal translation length by an element of $\{AB,A^{-1}B\}$ with minimal translation length will strictly reduce the sum $l(A)+l(B)$.
+In case $(7)$ of Theorem \textup{\ref{lem}}, repeatedly replacing an element of $\{A,B\}$ with maximal translation length by an element of $\{AB,A^{-1}B\}$ with minimal translation length will strictly reduce the sum of the translations lengths of the generators.
 Hence, after a finite number of steps, this process will produce a generating pair for $G$ such that one of cases $(1)-(6)$ of Theorem \textup{\ref{lem}} occurs.
 Note that a similar argument is used in \textup{\cite[Algorithm 4.1]{C}}. \end{remark}

 \begin{proof} \underline{Case $(1)$}: $G$ fixes every point of $\fix(A) \cap \fix(B)$.

 \underline{Case $(2)$}: Let $S$ be an open segment of $\ax(B)$ of length $l(B)$ which contains $\pi_B(\ax(A))$, where $\pi_B : T \to \ax(B)$ is the geodesic projection map.
 Let $G_1=\langle A \rangle$ and $G_2=\langle B \rangle$ with common subgroup $J=\{e\}$, and set $X_2=\pi_B^{-1}(S)$ and $X_1=T\backslash X_2$.
 Observe that $X_1$ and $X_2$ are invariant under $J$, $g_1(X_1) \subseteq X_2$ for every $g_1 \in G_1 \backslash \{e\}$, and $g_2(X_2) \subseteq X_1$ for every $g_2 \in G_2 \backslash \{e\}$; see \Cref{case2} for the case where $\ax(A) \cap \ax(B) \neq \varnothing$.
 Also no element of $\ax(A) \subseteq X_2$ can be the image of a point in $X_1$ under $G_1$.
 In the terminology of \cite[VII.A]{M}, $(X_1,X_2)$ is therefore a proper interactive pair for the groups $G_1, G_2$ and $J$.
 Hence $G=G_1 *_J G_2=\langle A \rangle * \langle B \rangle$ by Theorem A.10 of \cite[VII]{M}.
 Moreover, no non-trivial word in $(A,B)$ can stabilise a point in $\ax(A)$, so ${\rm Stab}_G(x)=\{e\}$ for every point $x \in \ax(A)$.
 By switching the roles of $A$ and $B$, it also follows that ${\rm Stab}_G(y)=\{ e \}$ for every $y \in \ax(B)$.